RichardHightower/java2csv/templates/classes/fix.md

 ```

 # Instruction
-Regenerate a mermaid class diagram based on the above guidelines and the validation results titled {{TITLE}}
+Regenerate a mermaid class diagram based on the above guidelines and the validation results.

 # Validation JSON